vitalif/vitastor/docs/config/osd.en.md

 Default value is auto-detected during OSD initialization from `/sys/block/xx/queue/atomic_write_max_bytes` or assumed to be 4096 bytes because all known disks support 4 KB atomic writes.
+Auto-detection is only used for NVMe disks because SAS disks require the explicit WRITE ATOMIC command which requires RWF_ATOMIC (see below [#use_atomic_flag]) but that flag works incorrectly in current Linux versions.

 You can also check if your NVMe drives support atomic writes by running the command `nvme id-ctrl /dev/nvme0n1 | grep awupf`.
 If the reported value,